Vitaliy Sachko

-Vitaliy Sachko (Віталій Дмитрович Сачко; born 14 July 1997) is a Ukrainian tennis player.
-He has a career-high singles ranking of World No. 220 achieved on 7 March 2022 and also reached as high as No. 149 in doubles on 2 May 2022.
-He is currently the No. 2 Ukrainian tennis player.
+Vitaliy Sachko (Віталій Дмитрович Сачко; born 14 July 1997) is a Ukrainian professional tennis player.
+He has a career-high singles ranking of world No. 156, achieved on 31 July 2023 and a doubles ranking of No. 122, achieved on 28 July 2025.
+He is currently the No. 1 player from Ukraine.

 Professional career

 2020: ATP debut

 He made his ATP main draw debut at the 2020 Erste Bank Open in the singles draw as lucky loser, where he was defeated by Dominic Thiem, 4–6, 5–7.

 2021: Challenger Tour success, Top 250 debut

 In March, ranked No. 389 in the world, he made it to the final of the Challenger Tour event in Lugano, Switzerland, where he lost to Dominic Stephan Stricker.
 In July, he made another Challenger final in Perugia, Italy losing to Tomas Martin Etcheverry in singles.
 At the same tournament, he took his revenge, winning his third Challenger doubles title for 2021 by defeating the Argentinian pair Tomas Etcheverry/Renzo Olivo, partnering Dominic Stricker.
 As a result, he reached a career-high ranking of No. 269 in singles and No. 220 in doubles on 12 July 2021.